 I Demoni runs over 11 and a half hours, including six intervals, and comes with a cast of 26 actors.
 The stage design is sparse.
 Some chairs, a table, a couch, a moving wall.
 The music and sound effects are performed live.
 It is back to basics.
 Theatre as a community event.
 The first performances took place at Peter Stein's estate in Umbria, Italy, where performers and (invited) guests enjoyed lunch and dinner together.
 The tour is more conventional, even though the program booklet promises that the production "will completely reinterpret the connection with the audience that will become active part of the event, and not just mere observers, during the day spent 'together with the play'".
 (If you want to have a drink with the actors during the performance you should go and see Roman Tragedies by director Ivo van Hove and Toneelgroep Amsterdam).

 The piece contains a number of 10 to 20 minute monologues.
 Since the piece stretches out over several hours there is a place for such lengthy monologues and dialogues.
-Even so I thought some of the scenes in which a single person delivers a lengthy monologue on an otherwise empty stage unimaginative.
+Even so, I found the scenes in which a single person delivers a lengthy monologue on an otherwise empty stage unimaginative.

 Peter Stein's adaptation and direction is consistent throughout, which I find admirable, even though I found some scenes terse and hard-going.
 Some "postmodern" or "post-dramatic" ploys would have saved the day for me.
 I guess what I like about some productions by Thomas Ostermeier is that he is unafraid to be inconsistent if the production demands it.